saraswatmks/saraswatmks.github.com/_posts/2026/2026-02-26-cross-entropy-likelihood.md

 Below we see a hyperbola decreasing from very large values near p=0 to approaching 1 near p=1.

-Compare to MSE.
-The gradient of `(1-p)^2` is `2(1-p)`, which is at most 2 (when p=0).
+Compare to MSE, the gradient of `(1-p)^2` is `2(1-p)`, which is at most 2 (when p=0).
 BCE gradients are unbounded as p approaches zero.
 This is why BCE trains classification models dramatically faster than MSE the loss function is essentially shrieking at the model when it makes confident mistakes.

 The difference is stark in practice.
 At p-hat = 0.01 with a true label of 1: